Error: Invalid Password when logging in to ESXi via iDRAC virtual console

 Issue/Introduction

-• You are unable to log in to an ESXi host through the Direct Console User Interface (DCUI) or the Host Client when using the iDRAC virtual console to access the server.
+• Login to an ESXi host through the Direct Console User Interface (DCUI) or the Host Client fails when using the iDRAC virtual console.

-• The password works correctly immediately after a fresh ESXi installation, but stops working shortly after.
+• Password works correctly immediately after a fresh ESXi installation but fails shortly after.

-• Reinstalling ESXi does not resolve the issue.
+• Reinstalling ESXi does not resolve the behavior.

 Environment